syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/filtering-data.md

 ## Customize the suggestion item count

-You can customize the number of list items to be displayed in the popup by using the [SuggestionCount](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuggestionCount) property.
+While filtering, you can customize the number of list items to be displayed in the suggestion list by using the [SuggestionCount](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuggestionCount) property.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}